abhiippili/abhiippili/README.md

 <div align="center">

-A passionate Web Developer in the MERN Stack and DevOps learner.
+A passionate Web Developer in the MERN Stack and a DevOps learner.

 </div>